jamesdanielwhitford/replit.github.io/tutorials/39-two-player-wordle-clone-python-rich.md

 * Fix the logic for handling duplicate letters.
 * Fix the fact that the game crashes if player 2 enters the wrong number of letters.
-* The game still says `6/6`, even if player 2 has not guessed the word after 6 tries.
-Have the game print out `X/6` in this case, as in classic Wordle.
+* The game still says `6/6`, even if player 2 has not guessed the word after six tries.
+Have the game print out `X/6` in this case, as in classic *Wordle*.
 * Give player 2 more guesses based on the length of the word player 1 enters.
 * [CHALLENGING] Make the game work over the internet instead of requiring both players to be in same room.